Huhngoku/ADVOCATE/doc/trace/trace.md

 ```

 The trace is stored in one file.
 Each line in the trace file corresponds to one
 routine in the executed program.
+The line number is equal to the id of the routine.
 The elements in each line are separated by
 semicolons (;).
 The different fields in each element are seperated by
 commas (,).
 The first field always shows the type of the element: